Mantaro/MantaroBot/src/main/resources/assets/languages/README.md

    + Don't remove or "translate" anything remotely like %1$s, %2$s or %\<number\>$s.
 [More info](https://docs.oracle.com/javase/9/docs/api/java/util/Formattable.html)
    + Don't change the formatting marks (\*\*, \*, etc).
 If a word is \*\*like this\*\* translate it \*\*como esto\*\*, for example.
    + We're gonna review translation files before going to production, so no worries if something happens to go wrong we will point it out and assist you.
-   + If you're unsure what a parameter is, you can try using the command or contact MrLar#2565 or Kodehawa#3457.
+   + If you're unsure what a parameter is, you can try using the command or contact Kodehawa#3457.
    + For languages that are read backwards (compared to english), the %\<number\>$s-alike parameters can be moved to accommodate your language reading.
-You can contact MrLar#2565 or Kodehawa#3457 on Discord if you're lost.
+You can contact Kodehawa#3457 on Discord if you're lost.

  - (if applicable) Multiple versions of the same string can be provided by making the value an array of strings.
 A random element of the array is selected when used.
     - To make it an array, simply surround it with `[]` (`"key": "value"` -> `"key": ["value"]`).
     - To add elements to the array, separate them with a comma (`"key": ["value"]` -> `"key": ["value", "other value"]`).

+# To have in mind
+If you can't DM Kodehawa, add him as a friend.
+Please ping me in Mantaro Hub before adding so I know who you are.

+Thanks you.

 # Credits
 You may add yourself to this table while making a translation.